Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 Binding the Commitments to a Satisfying Witness

-Part 1 showed that the quotient $H(t) = (L(t) \cdot R(t) - O(t)) / Z(t)$ exists as a polynomial iff every gate is satisfied, where $Z$ is the target polynomial vanishing at all gate roots.
-The prover commits $H(\tau)$ using the CRS powers of $\tau$:
+Part 1 showed that the quotient polynomial $H(t) = (L(t) \cdot R(t) - O(t)) / Z(t)$ divides with no remainder iff every gate is satisfied, where $Z$ is the target polynomial vanishing at all gate roots.
+The prover commits $H(\tau)$ using the CRS powers of $\tau$ from the first section:

-$$\pi_H = H(\tau) \cdot G_1 = \sum_j h_j \cdot (\tau^j \cdot G_1) \tag{3}$$
+$$\pi_H = H(\tau) \cdot G_1 = \sum_j h_j \cdot (\tau^j \cdot G_1) \tag{4}$$

-With $Z(\tau) \cdot G_2$ also in the CRS, the verifier runs:
+Once $Z(\tau) \cdot G_2$ joins the CRS, the verifier can run:

 $$e(\pi_A,\ \pi_B) = e(\pi_H,\ Z(\tau) \cdot G_2) \cdot e(\pi_C,\ G_2)$$